cl-library-docs/common-lisp-libraries/docs/postmodern.md

 → list

 Describe the current views in the specified schema.
-Defaults to public schema.
+Includes the select statements used to create the view.
+Takes an optional schema but defaults to public schema.

 ### disconnect